Werner-less Leipzig stroll to opening day win over Mainz - France 24

 Danish international Yussuf Poulsen then sent a fizzing shot over the crossbar before doubling the lead with a looping header on 21 minutes.

-After Forsberg hit the post on the half-hour mark, it seemed rout was on the cards.
+After Forsberg hit the post on the half-hour mark, it seemed a rout was on the cards.

 © 2020 AFP